algorand/conduit/conduit/plugins/importers/algod/README.md

 ### Automatic Fast Catchup

-If an admin API token and Auto (or a catchpoint label) are set, and a fast catchup would help, the plugin will coordinate running fast catchup on the node.
-If a catchpoint label is set, that takes precedent over auto being set to true.
+If an admin API token is set, the plugin will attempt to use a fast catchup when it would help reach the target round.
+A specific catchpoint can be provided, otherwise one will be selected automatically by querying the catchpoint URLs listed in the sample.

 ### Follower Node Orchestration